 How can diet and lifestyle relieve menopausal symptoms?

 Preliminary evidence suggests that younger postmenopausal women may derive some cognitive benefits from soy isoflavones within the initial years of menopause and a small study also showed that the consumption of 2 tablespoons of flaxseed twice a day reduced the number of hot flashes in 6 weeks as well as the intensity of the hot flashes by 57%.
+Learn more about flaxseeds in our article Top six foods every vegan should eat and why.

 Exercise is known to not only improve overall health but also mood and wellbeing.
 Thirty minutes of moderate exercise five times a week with a daily walk can profoundly affect emotional wellbeing.